-A power transformer is specified, but any iron-core inductor will suffice, even the home-made inductor or transformer from the AC experiments chapter!
+A power transformer is specified, but any iron-core inductor will suffice, even the homemade inductor or transformer from the AC experiments chapter!

-When assembling the circuit, be very careful of the diode’s orientation.
+When assembling the circuit, be careful of the diode’s orientation.
 The cathode end of the diode (the end marked with a single band) must face the positive (+) side of the battery.
-The diode should be reverse-biased and nonconducting with switch #1 in the ON position.
+Additionally, the diode should be reverse-biased and nonconducting with switch #1 in the ON position.

-Set switch #2 to the “off” position.
-This disconnects the diode from the circuit so that it has no effect.
-Quickly close and open (turn “on” and then “off”) switch #1.
-When that switch is opened, the neon bulb will flash from the effect of inductive “kickback.”
-Rapid current decrease caused by the switch’s opening causes the inductor to create a large voltage drop as it attempts to keep current at the same magnitude and going in the same direction.
+Step 3: Quickly close and open (turn ON and then OFF) switch #1.
+When that switch is opened, the neon bulb will flash from the effect of inductive kickback.
+The rapid current decrease caused by the switch’s opening causes the inductor to create a large voltage drop as it attempts to keep the current at the same magnitude and going in the same direction.

 Inductive kickback is detrimental to switch contacts, as it causes excessive arcing whenever they are opened.
 In this circuit, the neon lamp actually diminishes the effect by providing an alternate current path for the inductor’s current when the switch opens, dissipating the inductor’s stored energy harmlessly in the form of light and heat.
 However, there is still a fairly high voltage dropped across the opening contacts of switch #1, causing undue arcing and shortened switch life.

 Step 5: Connect a voltmeter across the inductor to verify that the inductor is still receiving full battery voltage with switch #1 closed.
-If the voltmeter registers only a small voltage with switch #1 “on,” the diode is probably connected backward, creating a short-circuit.
+If the voltmeter registers only a small voltage with switch #1 ON, the diode is probably connected backward, creating a short circuit.